About the 3 themes

 3 ) Impact - issues Big and small

 The Impact pieces deal with events and situations affecting the world, some interludes of great significance, others less so.
 Stop The Madness is a large piece that highlights terrorism using a scattered mélange of vignettes representing disastrous episodes taking place in global cultures.
 Hurricane: Sandy aftermath is a triptych, which presents the aftermath of hurricane Sandy’s destruction along a segment of the east coast shoreline in New Jersey, perhaps the hardest hit portion of the storm.
-Cultural movements that instigate, press and instill changes in society, such as Making It Count, depicting a gathering of important leaders in the Women’s Liberation movement, and Hands Across The Sands is a representation of a peaceful protest effort created across the country when people gathered together joining hands as a measure to voice displeasure in ocean drilling and spilled oil accidents.
+Cultural movements that instigate, press and instill changes in society, such as Making It Count, depicting a gathering of important leaders in the Women’s Liberation movement, and Hands Across The Sand is a representation of a peaceful protest effort created across the country when people gather together joining hands indicating offense about ocean drilling and oil spill accidents.
 These are examples of Impact themes that find their way into the artist's mode of expression.